 AU Small Fin Bk.

-- It can be seen that paltry oversubscription levels are related to weak post listing price performance.
+- It can be seen that paltry oversubscription levels are related to weak post-listing price performance.
 Take the cases of GTPL Hathaway, Khadim and New India Assurance.
-While New India Assurance was a very large issue by size, in all these cases the oversubscription was marginal due to valuation concerns.
-The price performance has been flat to negative in all these 3 cases.
+While New India Assurance was a very large issue by size, the oversubscription was marginal due to valuation concerns in all these cases.
+The price performance has been flat to negative in all the three cases.

 - Size has been an issue for post-listing returns.
-For example, HDFC Life despite a 4.90 times oversubscription has only given about 32% returns whereas Apex Foods which 6.14 times oversubscription has given an incredible 385% returns since listing.
-All these go to prove that smaller companies that get oversubscribed tend to be more fleet-footed and can give better returns post listing.
+For example, HDFC Life with a 4.90 times oversubscription has only given about 32% returns, whereas Apex Foods with 6.14 times oversubscription has given an incredible 385% returns since listing.
+These cases prove that smaller companies that get oversubscribed tend to be more fleet-footed and can give better returns post listing.

 - There is also a very strong sectoral and structural play in most of these post listing performances.
-For example, insurance companies have struggled because there has been a glut of insurance listings and also most of them appear to be fully priced in the absence of any benchmarks.
+For example, insurance companies have struggled because there has been a glut of insurance listings; also, most of them appear to be fully priced in the absence of any benchmarks.
 Companies like Apex Foods that operate in sea-food had the benefit of being in the right place at the right time.

 - Even in a tough industry, individual merit does count.
 The examples are stocks like MAS Financial and AU Small Bank which have outperformed despite operating in a highly competitive industry amidst a difficult operating environment.

 - Companies with tepid oversubscription tend to underperform post listing.

 - The success of IPO post listing is about being in the right space at the right time.